-It is easy to connect your projector and sound bar by connecting a suitable cable.
+Connecting your projector and sound bar easily by connecting a suitable cable.
 When connecting via a cable, make sure that both devices are turned off before you connect.

 Connecting via HDMI

 HDMI ARC output port is the best portable audiovisual option.
 HDMI cable offers the most options for digital sound.
-HDMI cables can transmit advanced digital formats such as Dolby Atmos or DTS:X, provided they are connected to the correct source and used correctly.
+If properly connected and used, HDMI cables can broadcast Dolby Atmos and DTS:X.

 Connecting HDMI to the Projector as the Source

-Many projectors can now download and use apps like Netflix, Hulu, YouTube, etc. A soundbar is an efficient audio option because most projectors don’t have speakers or the best.
+Many screens can now download and use apps like Netflix, Hulu, YouTube, and others.
+Most projectors don’t have speakers, so a soundbar is a good way to get good music.
 Soundbars are small and lightweight.

 It is easy how to hook up a soundbar to a projector using an HDMI cable.
 You may have an HDMI ARC port on your projector or eARC (our recommendation) port.
 However, projectors are not known to have HDMI ARC ports.
 Here are the steps to hook them up.